ionic-team/ionic-docs/src/content/pro/basics/git.md

 # Working with Git

-Ionic Pro integrates with [Git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) version control software in order to manage the versions of your app that you release with Live Deploy and iOS & Android binaries built on Ionic Pro.
-If you're familiar with how Heroku works, then you'll find Ionic Pro's git workflow similar to use.
+Ionic Appflow integrates with [Git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) version control software in order to manage the versions of your app that you release with Live Deploy and iOS & Android binaries built on Ionic Appflow.
+If you're familiar with how Heroku works, then you'll find Ionic Appflow's git workflow similar to use.

 ## Installing Git
 If you are on Mac or Linux, git should already be installed and configured properly.